Lit8tech/YKWPP-EN-translation/README.md

-# Yo-kai Watch Puni Puni English Translation
+# Yo-kai Watch Puni Puni English Translation Revived
-## A translation project for the the popular Japanese mobile game, Yo-kai Watch Puni Puni.
+## A revival translation project for the the popular Japanese mobile game, Yo-kai Watch Puni Puni.
 ### Note!
 We only make the actual translation, not the crack that applies the mod.
 ![Amazing logo made by Math_kk](https://i.imgur.com/39kA5rB.png)

+## Join the Discord for more [updates](

 ## How do I Install The translation?

 ### For iOS
 **# Download Instructions
-## Note: the mod is iOS only and will stay this way**
+### Note: the mod is iOS only and will stay this way**
-## Note: Before doing any of this you need to make sure you have Puni installed and the data download downloaded.
+### Note: Before doing any of this you need to make sure you have Puni installed and the data download downloaded.
 If you do not know how to get Puni, I recommend watching [this video](https://www.youtube.com/watch?v=7ubJk8XewFw)

 Find a way how to sideload an ipa onto your device, I recommend [Sidestore](https://sidestore.io/#get-started), but any sideloading tool should work